p2panda/handbook/README.md

 These use cases describe how we imagine p2panda to be used.
 This does not preclude other use cases – on the contrary, our design decisions should allow for flexibility and hackability.

 - Let users see a festival schedule and create events for it
-- Let users schedule usage of many ressources owned by a collective / organization
+- Let users schedule usage of many resources owned by a collective / organization
-- Let users setup a bot that creates random meetings between other users with random assigned ressources
+- Let users setup a bot that creates random meetings between other users with random assigned resources
 - p2panda is strictly speaking just a definition of data schemas which can be distributed and interpreted by any kind of client which follows this definition.
 However, the use, interface and purpose on how p2panda is used is not further defined, which gives some freedom in what a client actually could be.
 Examples:
   - A festival tool which displays a calendar and gives the user the possibility to create own events, manage and share resources with others (this is the BLATT 3000 use-case).
   - A simple widget one can display on a page / dashboard / projector to show the next events.